will-cesar/node-api-jwt-authentication/README.md

 - We need send the token by the request header
 - A middleware validates if the token is valid or not
 - There is no session persistence in the back-end, everything is done by the token

+## Additional features
+- Run mongoDB in docker
+- Docker compose to setup database - https://youtu.be/DbKPeaVHwdE
+- Using **mongo-express** to show MongoDB interface
+- Documentation with Swagger
+- Deploy in Heroku
+- **Dev** and **Prod** environments

 ## Tech stacks
 - NodeJs